 Junior year ended Friday.
 I am a rising senior.
 The grades came in Friday afternoon: A-minus in algebra II, A in AP Biology, A-plus in AP English (Mr. Briggs’s class), A in advanced home ec (Mrs. Rivera’s class), B-plus in US History.
-The cumulative grade-point average is 3.7.
-The girl who got a D in English last year is on the back side of a recovery year and the recovery year held.
+The cumulative grade-point average is now 3.7.
+The girl who got a D in English in spring 2017 has spent two years climbing back, and the climb has held.

+I want to write the list down today.
 The list of gifts the kitchen has given.
-Coconut macaroon tins to Mrs. Tilford, Mrs. Rivera, Mr. Garcia, Aunt Tammy, Mrs. Henderson, and Mrs. Patel for two Decembers.
-A cherry chocolate cobbler for Mama’s birthday.
-A fox cake to a child named Eli.
-A turkey breast for the First Baptist Easter and July potluck.
-A breakfast casserole to a Sunday school class.
+Coconut macaroon tins to Mrs. Tilford, Mrs. Rivera, Mr. Garcia, Aunt Tammy, Mrs. Henderson, and Mrs. Patel for two Decembers running.
+A cherry chocolate cobbler for Mama’s thirty-ninth birthday.
+A fox cake for Mrs. Henderson’s grandson Eli at the First Baptist children’s harvest party in October 2017.
+A turkey breast for the First Baptist Easter and July potlucks.
+A breakfast casserole for the Sunday school class.
 Eight birthday cakes for kids in our neighborhood.
-A pumpkin cake for a Pinterest mom.
-Lemon drop sugar cookie bars to Mrs. Rivera.
-Banana cookies to the Sonic back kitchen.
-Pesto-cream lasagna for the table that hosted Mr. Briggs and Linda.
+A pumpkin cake for the Pinterest mom in Stillwater.
+Lemon drop sugar cookie bars for Mrs. Rivera.
+Banana cookies for the Sonic back kitchen.
+Pesto-cream lasagna for the table that hosted Mr. Briggs and Linda for Easter 2017.
 Carnitas for a brother on a Saturday celebration that turned out to be a step.
 Cinnamon rolls for a Sunday morning when nobody had asked.
 A Christmas-cake stack for kids whose parents could not afford to bake.

 The recipe roundup below is what magazines run for the holidays.
 The trick I want you to keep is the kitchen-as-gift list of your own — what your kitchen has produced this year that has gone to the people around you.
 Write that list down.
 Keep it.